As businesses evolve, traditional HR practices are falling behind.

 4. The single source of recruitment metrics

-The talent ops team is expected to design, develop and automate self-service dashboards to ensure our business leadership has easy access to the right information when monitoring organisational health and making talent decisions.
+The talent ops team is expected to design, develop, and automate self-service dashboards to ensure our business leadership has easy access to the right information when monitoring organizational health and making talent decisions.

-The talent ops role is still very broad.
-With one end tilting towards people and stakeholder management and the other end lopsided on the data and metrics skill.
+The talent ops role is still very broad, with one end tilting towards people and stakeholder management and the other lopsided on data and metrics skills.

-The requirements hence swing from one extreme to another, depending on the unique need of the company.
-Most data-heavy talent ops roles, the requirement is of someone with an experience with SQL, and other analytics tools, data visualisation tools such as Tableau, and Google Data Studio, and data pipeline tools like Airflow.
+The requirements hence swing from one extreme to another, depending on the company's unique needs.
+For most data-heavy talent ops roles, the requirement is someone with experience with SQL and other analytics tools, data visualization tools such as Tableau and Google Data Studio, and data pipeline tools like Airflow.

 However, the balance is tilting.
-With continued innovation in recruitment tools, even non-tech folks can get the insights that were exclusive for the tech-savvy recruiters.
+With continued innovation in recruitment tools, even non-tech folks can get exclusive insights from tech-savvy recruiters.

 How tech is transforming talent ops